Reduced relative clause

-A reduced relative clause is a relative clause that is not marked by an explicit relative pronoun or complementizer such as who, which or that.
+A reduced relative clause is a relative clause that is not marked by an explicit relative pronoun or relativizer such as who, which or that.
 An example is the clause I saw in the English sentence "This is the man I saw."
 Unreduced forms of this relative clause would be "This is the man that I saw." or "...whom I saw."

 Another form of reduced relative clause is the "reduced object passive relative clause", a type of nonfinite clause headed by a past participle, such as the clause found here in: "The animals found here can be dangerous."

 Reduced relative clauses are given to ambiguity or garden path effects, and have been a common topic of psycholinguistic study, especially in the field of sentence processing.